Algonquian peoples: Midwest

-The French encountered Algonquian peoples in this area through their trade and limited colonization of New France along the Mississippi and Ohio rivers.
+The French encountered many Algonquian peoples during their colonization of the region along the Mississippi and Ohio rivers.
 The historic peoples of the Illinois Country were the Shawnee, Illiniwek, Kickapoo, Menominee, Miami, Sauk and Meskwaki.
 The latter were also known as the Sac and Fox, and later known as the Meskwaki Indians, who lived throughout the present-day Midwest of the United States.

-During the nineteenth century, many Native Americans from east of the Mississippi River were displaced over great distances through the United States passage and enforcement of Indian removal legislation; they forced the people west of the Mississippi River to what they designated as Indian Territory.
+During the nineteenth century, many Native Americans were displaced west of the Mississippi River.
+They were forced to travel over great distances under Indian removal legislation passed by the United States Government.
+The government designated these lands west of the Mississippi River as Indian Territory.
 After the US extinguished Indian land claims, this area was admitted as the state of Oklahoma in the early 20th century.

 Upper west

-Ojibwe/Chippewa, Odawa, Potawatomi, and a variety of Cree groups lived in Upper Peninsula of Michigan, Western Ontario, Wisconsin, Minnesota, and the Canadian Prairies.
-The Arapaho, Blackfoot and Cheyenne developed as indigenous to the Great Plains.
+The Ojibwe, Odawa, Potawatomi, and some Cree groups live in the Upper Peninsula of Michigan, Western Ontario, Wisconsin, Minnesota, and the Canadian Prairies.
+The Arapaho, Blackfoot and Cheyenne are indigenous to the Great Plains.